Glasgow–Edinburgh via Carstairs line: 'Thunderbird' locomotive

-Carstairs station was also the home of one of Virgin's special 'Thunderbird' Class 57 locomotives named after the Thunderbirds animation series and locomotives use characters from the series as their names.
+In April 2002, Virgin Trains West Coast signed a deal with Porterbrook for the rebuilding of 12 Class 47s into Class 57/3s, to create a fleet of locomotives for rescue duties, as well as haul electric trains along routes that lacked overhead wires to power them directly.
+The first of the locomotives was delivered in June 2002.
+Carstairs station was home to one of Virgin's special 'Thunderbird' Class 57 locomotives named after the Thunderbirds animation series.
 'Thunderbirds' were used to haul broken down services for Virgin and are compatible with both the Pendolino and Voyager fleets.
-As of 2019, Virgin no longer run the franchise.